-In consultation with survivors, the Day of Prayer for Victims and Survivors of Abuse is observed on the Tuesday of the Fifth Week of Easter in England and Wales.
+Tuesday 17 May 2022 marks the Day of Prayer for Victims and Survivors of Abuse.
+This is observed on the Tuesday of the Fifth Week of Easter in England and Wales.

-The Pontifical Commission for the Protection of Minors (PCPM) has highlighted the importance of prayer and suggested to Pope Francis that the worldwide Catholic Church should join together in a day of prayer for victims and survivors of Abuse.
+The Pontifical Commission for the Protection of Minors (PCPM) has highlighted the importance of prayer and suggested to Pope Francis that the worldwide Catholic Church should join together in a day of prayer.
 The Holy Father has welcomed this initiative.

-From 2021, in response to a request from the Let’s Be Honest working group, the Bishops chose the Tuesday of the Fifth Week of Easter as the Day of Prayer for Victims and Survivors of Abuse — 4 May 2021.
+The Bishops have chosen Tuesday of the 5th Week of Easter as the Day of Prayer for Victims and Survivors of Abuse — 17 May 2022.
 There were two connected reasons for moving the Day of Prayer from Lent to Easter: this is not a penitential day for the failure of the Church and others to respond to the scourge of abuse but a day of prayer for those who have been abused in a season of hope and new life.

-It is vitally important for the local Church to acknowledge and respond in prayer when it is able rather than restrict its activities to just one day in the year.
-Much of the material in this resource has been written by, and with, survivors.
-Though it is hoped that survivors will be included in any local initiative, that may not always be possible.
-This should not be a barrier to using the Let’s Be Honest service as it was prepared by survivors so that their voice would be heard – especially in places where it has not yet been heard.
+What is important is for the local Church to acknowledge and respond in prayer when it is able rather than restrict its activities to just one day in the year.
+Much of the material in this resource has been written by and with survivors.
+Though it is hoped that survivors will be included in any local initiative that may not always be possible.

 Praise to you Father of our Lord Jesus Christ